 affiliated preservation Events

-The award-winning BGT deTours program is designed to provide tours of places you might not normally get to see, helping people interact with and learn about sites that make the Bluegrass special.
-For young professionals (and the young at heart!), deTours are always the first Wednesday* of the month at 5:30 pm*, and are always free and open to the public (*exception being holidays, weather and out-of-county locations).
+Founded in January 2011, the award-winning BGT deTours program is designed to provide tours of places you might not normally get to see, helping people interact with and learn about sites that make the Bluegrass special.
+For young professionals and the young at heart, BGT deTours are always held the first Wednesday* of the month at 5:30 pm* and are always free and open to the public (*exception being holidays, weather, and out-of-county locations).